 The characteristics of the Lidar technology make it a real asset in the context of environmental monitoring and safety.
 This sensor meets the multiple needs of intrusion detection of people or flying drones even in bad weather, gauge measurement and anticollision assistance system.

-The manufacturer Glocal Robotics offers its robot named Thalamus, equipped with Lidar of the manufacturer Hesai, model PandarXT-32, and designed to ensure the surveillance of sensitive sites.
+The manufacturer Glocal Robotics offers its robot named Thalamus, equipped with Lidar of the manufacturer Hesai, model XT32 provided by CADDEN, and designed to ensure the surveillance of sensitive sites.

 After several tests, the robot has been evolving since 2022 in environments that are difficult to monitor permanently with guards or cameras (large military and industrial infrastructures, very large sites, etc.).

-The engineering school has developed a robot called «Jean-Michel» which carries out various outdoor exploration missions: parcel delivery, measurement of a distance travelled regardless of the terrain, followed by a target, etc.
+The engineering school has developed a robot called «Jean-Michel», equiped with a Hesai Lidar supplied by CADDEN, which carries out various outdoor exploration missions: parcel delivery, measurement of a distance travelled regardless of the terrain, followed by a target, etc.

 All ROBOTICS technologies are combined for the applications of hydrography and more particularly bathymetry in various environments (inland, coastal or high seas).